grahampugh/jamf-upload/README.md

 The `jamf-upload.sh` script can be used to take advantage of the JamfUploader processors without needing any AutoPkg recipes.

-The `standalone_uploaders` folder contains standalone scripts that do the same thing as the AutoPkg processors.
-These are now deprecated and require a python 3 installation.
+The `jamf-api-tool` folder contains a standalone python script `jamf-api-tool.py` for performing certain operations on a Jamf Pro instance, primarily associated with cleaning up unused packages and other objects.

-Please see the [Wiki](https://github.com/grahampugh/jamf-upload/wiki) for instructions on using both the standalone scripts, `jamf-upload.sh`, the AutoPkg processors, and other tips and tricks.
+Please see the [Wiki](https://github.com/grahampugh/jamf-upload/wiki) for instructions on using both the standalone script, `jamf-upload.sh`, the AutoPkg processors, and other tips and tricks.